jades-survey/jades-survey.github.io/scientists/publications.markdown

 #### JADES: Resolving the Stellar Component and Overdense Environment of HST-Dark Submillimeter Galaxy HDF850.1 at z=5.18
 by Fengwu Sun, Jakob M. Helton, Eiichi Egami, Kevin N. Hainline, George H. Rieke,  et al., submitted (2023)

-#### Inside-out growth in the early universe: a core in a vigorously star-forming disc
-by William M. Baker, Sandro Tacchella, Benjamin D. Johnson, Erica Nelson, Katherine A. Suess, et al., submitted (2023)

 #### JADES NIRSpec Spectroscopy of GN-z11: Lyman-alpha emission and possible enhanced nitrogen abundance in a z=10.60 luminous galaxy